When and where | Rules and FAQs | How to use | Park and Ride | Future lanes | Contact us

 When the I-95 Express Lanes open in early 2015

 Hybrid vehicles must have an E-ZPass or E-ZPass Flex and pay a toll or have three people in the car (HOV-3) to use the lanes.
 Section 33.1-56.1. of Virginia law defines who may and may not use high occupancy toll lanes without paying a toll.
 About 13 percent of the 75,000 hybrid drivers in Virginia hold a 2006 special clean fuel plate license plate and will be impacted by this change.

-The inner lanes on I-395 north of Edsall Road to Washington, D.C. will remain traditional HOV lanes.
-Hybrid vehicles with special clean fuel plates issued prior to July 1, 2006 will continue to be able to use these HOV lanes without having three people in the car.
+The inner lanes on I-395 from north of Edsall Road to Washington, D.C. will remain traditional HOV lanes.
+Hybrids with clean fuel plates issued prior to July 1, 2006 will continue to be able to use these HOV lanes without having three people in the car.

 Hybrids with clean fuel plates issued before July 1, 2011 may use the HOV lanes on I-66 during HOV hours with one occupant.
 Inside the Beltway, all lanes are HOV-2 from 6:30 a.m.-9 a.m. eastbound, 4 p.m.-6:30 p.m. westbound, Monday through Friday.
 Outside the Beltway, the left lane is HOV-2 from 5:30 a.m.-9:30 a.m. eastbound, 3 p.m.-7 p.m. westbound, Monday through Friday.
 During these times police will ticket any hybrid vehicle that does not have two people on board or a clean fuel plate issued before July 1, 2011.
 This exemption is in place until further notice.